ruiqic/ruiqic.github.io/_pages/cv.md

 ======
 * Ph.D. in Machine Learning, Georgia Institute of Technology, 2021 - Present

-* M.S. in Statistics, Georgia Institute of Technology, 2024 (expected)
+* M.S. in Statistics, Georgia Institute of Technology, 2024

 * B.S. in Chemical Engineering, Carnegie Mellon University, 2021
   * Minor in Computer Science